Ekmeleddin İhsanoğlu: Academic career

 With Prof. Celal Tüzün, İhsanoğlu founded the Research Institute for Organic Chemistry when he was a faculty member at the Faculty of Science of the University of Ankara. İhsanoğlu is the founder and first chair (1984–2000) of the first Department of History of Science in Turkey, which he established at the Faculty of Letters of Istanbul University.

-The scholarly positions he filled include visiting professor at Ludwig Maximilians University, Munich, Germany, 2003; lecturer and associate professor at Ankara University, Faculty of Science, Turkey 1970–1980; and research fellow at the Department of Chemistry of the University of Exeter, United Kingdom 1975–1977.
+The scholarly positions he filled include visiting professor at LMU Munich in Germany, 2003; lecturer and associate professor at Ankara University, Faculty of Science, Turkey 1970–1980; and research fellow at the Department of Chemistry of the University of Exeter, United Kingdom 1975–1977.
 At the very beginning of his career İhsanoğlu was lecturer of Turkish Literature and Language at Ain Shams University, Cairo, Egypt, 1966–1970; research assistant at the Faculty of Engineering and Science, Al-Azhar University, Cairo, 1966–1970; and part-time cataloger of printed and manuscript Ottoman books, Cairo National Library, Department of Oriental Catalogues, Egypt, 1962–1966.

 Prof. İhsanoğlu supervised many international projects sponsored by UNESCO and IRCICA; Master and PhD thesis's on History of Science.
 His publications and academic activities were appreciated by many international awards.
 Among them Koyré Medal in History of Science given by the International Academy of the History of Science (Paris, 2008) and Kuwait Foundation For The Advancement of Sciences (KFAS), Golden Medal and KFAS shield Award for Arabic and Islamic Scientific Heritage, 2021.